Creating Web Pages

 - Become familiar with the Web

-- Learn more about the browsers supported by the University such as Firefox and Internet Explorer.
+- Learn more about the browsers such as Chrome, Firefox and Internet Explorer.
 Develop a basic knowledge of HTML.
 You might want to download an HTML editor and experiment.

 - Learn what you need to know